 3. Improved Mental Health:

-The team at Carbon Performance have previously talked about the ways a consistent workout routine can impact mental health, and a full body workout also can impact your mental chemistry in a positive way.
-Multiple studies show that workouts release endorphins, also known as the “feel-good” chemical in your brain to reduce stress and anxiety.
+The team at Carbon Performance has previously talked about the ways a consistent workout routine can impact mental health, and a full-body workout can also impact your mental chemistry in a positive way.
+Multiple studies show that workouts release endorphins, also known as the “feel-good” chemical in your brain, to reduce stress and anxiety.
 Imagine how you will mentally feel after one workout a week: pretty good!
 Now, multiply that one workout session by five, and then imagine how even better you will start feeling mentally.
 Consistent exercise is a great tool in combating anxiety, stress, and many other mental conditions.

 4. Better Sleep: